-When the counter register decrements to zero with the ETI (Enable Timer Interrupt) bit set to one, an interrupt request is generated as described in the Interrupt Chapter.
+When the counter register decrements to zero with the ETI (Enable Timer Interrupt) bit set to one, an interrupt request associated with Interrupt Vector #4 is generated.
 When the counter decrements to zero, the TMZ bit in the TSCR register is set to one.